gopi487krishna/proposal-gsoc-2020/README.md

  **Bug** :

 Everytime 80 bytes are read and pushed into the vector without any checking.
 This introduces a bug i.e if the card is blank i.e It just contains comment and or nothing else, that 80 bytes is also pushed into the vector.
 Calling **key()** function would just return **8** blanks .
 In  in worst case **key()** can also return some of the comment part if comment starts before 8th position which can be *misinterpreted* as keyword ( Due to lack of checks) and in turn provide false info.
 Also it wastes additional 80 bytes for no reason.
-Blanks must be handled separately and according to me should not be stored at all.
+Blanks must be handled separately and accordingly should not be stored at all.

  **Space Problems** :